 - Where families consent to you contacting the NDIA to gather information about the families circumstances or communicate the with the NDIA on their behalf, request the parent complete a Consent to Exchange Information Form.
 Consent to Exchange Information forms can be used where a participant or NDIS representative of a child agrees for the NDIA to share and receive information about them to third parties, such as child protection.

-- Where a NDIS plan is place and the family will not consent to you accessing their information and you do not have access to information about funded NDIS supports, complete a NDIS Information Request Form.
+- Where a NDIS plan is in place and the family will not consent to you accessing their information and you do not have access to information about funded NDIS supports, complete a NDIS Information Request Form.
 The NDIS Information Request Form can be used to seek information from the NDIS without consent of the participant or their representative.
 Part 4E of the form must refer to why this information is required to formulate a risk assessment for a child.

 - When completing the form, include information about: